How to identify your antique mirror's value: our guide

 Yet the older the mirror, the rarer it’s likely to be and therefore, it should be more appealing to collectors.

-As a result, older antique mirrors tend to have higher values.
+As a result, older antique mirrors tend to have higher values than vintage mirrors.
+Find out, what’s the different between antique and vintage?

 The back of the mirror